a

 ...

 The two options, or flags, -it make sure we can interact with the container.
-After the options, we defined that image to run is ubuntu.
+After the options, we defined that the image to run is ubuntu.
 Then we have the command bash to be executed inside the container when we start it.

-You can try other commands that the ubuntu image might be able to execute.
+You can try other commands that the Ubuntu image might be able to execute.
 As an example try docker container run --rm ubuntu ls.
 The ls command will list all of the files in the directory and --rm flag will remove the container after execution.
 Normally containers are not deleted automatically.

 Let's continue with our first Ubuntu container with the index.js file inside of it.
 The container has stopped running since we exited it.
 We can list all of the containers with container ls -a, the -a (or --all) will list containers that have already been exited.